 Public Information Officer

 The ACFE is the world's largest anti-fraud organization and premier provider of anti-fraud training and education.
-Together with more than 80,000 members, the ACFE is reducing business fraud worldwide and inspiring public confidence in the integrity and objectivity within the profession.
+Together with nearly 85,000 members, the ACFE is reducing business fraud worldwide and inspiring public confidence in the integrity and objectivity within the profession.
 Learn more.